-Trade and other receivables are stated at cost less provisions for impairment, where appropriate.
+Trade and other receivables are initially recognised at fair value and subsequently at amortised cost.
 Provision for impairment of trade receivables is established where there is evidence that the Group will not be able to collect all the amounts due.
 The amount of the provision is the difference between the asset's carrying amount and the cash flows expected to be received.